Matsalak-Viktoria/Titanic-Tips-Diamonds/README.md

 The main objectives of this project are:

 - Build machine learning pipelines for solving classification and regression tasks.
-- Investigate how different preprocessing strategies affect KNN model performance.
+- Investigate how different preprocessing strategies influence KNN model performance.
-- Compare different missing value imputation methods:
-    - Mean Imputation
-    - Median Imputation
-- Compare different feature scaling techniques:
-    - StandardScaler
-    - MinMaxScaler
+- Analyze and compare experimental results to identify the most effective configurations.

 ## Datasets